satellitecomponent/Neurite/README.md

 Why?

-Fractals are not jost an aesthetic choice, their inner logic is ingrainded into a number of natural and constructive phenomena ranging from [polynomial equations](https://www.youtube.com/watch?v=-RdOwhmqP5s), to [art](https://www.nature.com/articles/20833), and even the [cosmic web](https://cosmicweb.kimalbrecht.com/).
+Fractals are not jost an aesthetic choice, their inner logic is ingrainded into a number of natural and constructed phenomena ranging from [polynomial equations](https://www.youtube.com/watch?v=-RdOwhmqP5s), to [art](https://www.nature.com/articles/20833), and even the [cosmic web](https://cosmicweb.kimalbrecht.com/).
 Nodes, each encompassing text, images, videos, code, or AI agents — interweave within a dynamic, self-similar microcosm of thought.

 ### `Complexity Inspires Creativity`
-Whether you're a researcher, writer, artist, developer, innovator, educator, or simply a curious thinker, Neurite offers a departure from the conventional interface.
+Whether you're a researcher, writer, artist, developer, educator, or simply a curious thinker, Neurite offers a departure from the conventional interface.
 It provides a multifaceted landscape for complex thinking, stimulating creative exploration across ever-branching fractal pathways.

 ### **Available through Github Pages:** [Neurite](https://satellitecomponent.github.io/Neurite/)
 ⚠️ `Warning:` Contains zooming, flashing lights, and colors which may not currently be suitable for people with photosensitive epilepsy.